schoonc/obsidian-tebla-plugin/README.md

 # What is this?
 Obsidian plugin for spaced repetition.
+Uses modern FSRS algorithm.

 # Why is it named this way?
 `Table` with the vowel order as in `learn`.